Jeremylee0615/snake-client/README.md

 # Project Purpose

-This project was created by [Jeremy Lee](https://github.com/Jeremylee0615) as on of the core exercises in the Web Development Flex Program conducted by the [Lighthouse Labs](https://github.com/lighthouse-labs)
+This project was created by [Jeremy Lee](https://github.com/Jeremylee0615) as one of the core exercises in the Web Development Flex Program conducted by the [Lighthouse Labs](https://github.com/lighthouse-labs)

 # Credits